MITLibraries/browsertrix-harvester/README.md

 ## Extract Metadata Records

 One of the primary value adds of this application, as opposed to just running the browsertrix-crawler, is the ability to extract structured metadata records for websites crawled.
 This is invoked by including the flag `--metadata-output-file` when performing a `harvest` command.
-The file extension -- `.xml`, `.tsv`, or `.csv` -- dictates the output file type.
+The file extension -- `jsonl`, `.tsv`, or `.csv` -- dictates the output file type.

 Metadata is extracted in the following way:
 1. The crawl is performed, and a WACZ file is saved inside the container